The Dictator: Plot

-A year later, Wadiya holds its first democratic elections, although they are rigged in favor of Aladeen (who has now added the title "President Prime Minister" to his previous Admiral-General).
-Afterwards, he marries Zoey, but is shocked when she breaks a glass with her foot and reveals herself to be Jewish; throughout the film he was shown vowing to destroy Israel.
-Scenes during the credits show Aladeen's convoy, now consisting of eco-friendly cars, Aladeen visiting a re-instated Nadal, and later Zoey revealing in a television interview that she is pregnant with the couple's first child.
+A year later, Wadiya holds its first democratic elections, 30 years after its independence.
+However, they are rigged in favor of Aladeen, (who has now added the title "President-Prime Minister" to his previous Admiral-General), who, for example, uses tanks to force people into his voting line.
+Afterwards, he marries Zoey, but is horrified when she breaks a glass with her foot and reveals herself to be Jewish.
+Aladeen's convoy now consists of eco-friendly cars; Nadal is reinstated; and Zoey reveals in an interview that she is pregnant with the couple's first child.
 Aladeen responds to the news by asking if Zoey is having "a boy or an abortion".

 Unrated version

-The unrated cut of The Dictator runs an additional fifteen minutes from the original 83-minute theatrical version.
+The unrated cut of The Dictator runs an additional 15 minutes from the original 83-minute theatrical version.
 Much of the added material is additional sexual content and dialogue.
-There is a scene following Aladeen falling asleep in the back of the store where one of his bodyguards, Etra, tries to kill him by beating him with her enlarged breasts on orders by Tamir.
+There is a scene following Aladeen falling asleep in the back of the store where one of his bodyguards, Etra, tries to kill him by beating him with her enlarged breasts on orders from Tamir.
 Another added scene is Mr. Ogden, the manager of the Lancaster Hotel, talking to Zoey at The Collective and cancelling the catering contract because of Aladeen.